How do I give hemp products to my pet? How much should I give my pet?

 - You are starting out at too high of a dosage.

-Pet CBD products are formulated from hemp extracts that range in appearance from jet black tar, to golden honey, to crystalline... and everything in between.
+Hemp products are formulated from extracts that range in appearance from jet black tar, to golden honey, to crystalline... and everything in between.
 The difference in these extracts comes down to quality of the plant material, extraction process, and level of refinement.

 - Both low quality hemp and poor extraction process results in a low purity extract that contains a large percentage of waxes, tars, chlorophyll, sugars, and terpenes.
 Low purity extract makes products taste awful.